rvnrstnsyh/Cloudflare_1.1.1.1_WARP_PLUS/README.md

 ```
 This will recursively in every 20 seconds.

-If the number does not increase, you must save the license key first. then wipe data/uninstall WARP then reinstall and use the license key you saved earlier and restart this script with your new client ID.
+If the number does not increase, you must save the license key first > wipe data/uninstall WARP > reinstall > use the license key you saved earlier > restart this script with your new client ID.

 **Please note this isn't an internet data quota.**